kstenerud/concise-encoding/ce-structure.md

 Concise Encoding is a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.

-It is composed of 1:1 type compatible [text](cte-specification.md) and [binary](cbe-specification.md) formats, both of which follow the same structural rules.
-This document lays out those rules.
+It is composed of 1:1 type compatible [text](cte-specification.md) and [binary](cbe-specification.md) formats, both of which follow the same structural and content rules laid out in this document.
 Examples are given in the [text](cte-specification.md) format for clarity.